Paneer Tikka Masala is the vegetarian equivalent of what is probably the most popular Indian dish in America: chicken tikka masala.

 - Meanwhile, sauté the paneer cubes in vegetable oil in a medium skillet.
 The paneer will release some liquid at the beginning.
 Careful once the liquid dries up, as the paneer will burn easily.
 Turn frequently to brown the paneer, and then set it aside until the masala sauce has thickened.

-- Add the paneer cubes to the masala and cook for 2–3 minutes.
-Do not overcook at this stage, as the paneer will harden if overcooked.
+- Add the paneer cubes to the tikka masala sauce and cook for 2–3 minutes.
+Do not overcook at this stage, as the paneer may harden if overcooked.

 - Add kasoori methi and garam masala.
 Stir, taste, and make a final adjustment for salt.
 If you feel it needs it, add a little bit of raw organic sugar to balance the flavors.